What are inhibitors?

 How to apply for an authorisation for your inhibitor product

 Agricultural chemical-based inhibitors: These are inhibitors applied to pasture or feed crops, or crops that may be used as animal feed.
-This would include the situation where animals would graze the treated crop as forage.
+This would include the situation where animals would graze the treated crop or forage.

 Veterinary medicine-based inhibitors: These are inhibitors administered directly to the animal, such as a vaccine, in-feed or in-water treatment, or bolus.